webrender/hawaii/index.md

                     Trendy shopping center in the heart of the Kaka'ako neighborhood.
 Some of our favorite places include:
                     * Lanikai Juice: Delicious, fresh juices and smoothies
                     * ARVO: Third-wave coffee bar with extremely instagrammable beverages and food.
+                    * Butcher & Bird: Butcher shop that serves up sausages and burgers.
+The burger is one of the most delicious I've ever had in my entire life.
                     * Hank's Haute Dogs: Hot dogs in every variant you could think of, in addition to burgers, sandwiches, and *amazing* fries.
                     * Highway Inn: Our favorite place for traditional Hawaiian food, served fresh and hot.
 Try the pipikaula!
             -   title: Kaka'ako Murals 🐶🍔🛍